UX is understanding the needs and pain points of the user, and making usable and accessible products that solve their problems.

 Designing from the start

-You can see a selection of print and other traditional work in my other portfolio.
+See a selection of print and other traditional work in his other portfolio.

 What I love

-When I’m not designing, you can find me creating musical doodles on my iPad or trying to convince my terriers that I am, in fact, the boss of them.
+When he’s not designing, Chad enjoys creating musical doodles on his iPad or trying to convince his terriers that he is, in fact, the boss of them.